spcourse/website/index.md

 - passing the final exam

 #### Coursework (modules)
-For each module you will one of the following grades:

-* completely correct
-* mostly correct
-* insufficient

-In principle we expect that everything you hand in is *completely correct*.
-However, it happens easily to miss a detail, so to relax the requirements a bit:

-- All your modules need to be at least *mostly correct*.
+- Each module consists of several submissions (between 5 and 9), most of which are auto-graded.
+This allows you to track your progress instantly.

+  - **Normal submissions** are compulsory; you must complete all of them with correct results to pass the module.
-- At least one module needs to be *completely correct*
+  - **Challenges** are not compulsory, but we highly recommend completing at least one per module to be fully prepared for the exam and/or future courses.

+- Some assignments are marked as *pair* assignments.
+For those you can (we even encourage you to) work together, so you can learn from other students.
+For *individual* assignments, however, we expect them to be entirely your own work.
+- After you have submitted all parts of a module, **you need to come to the tutorial and discuss your code in person**.
+At this stage, you may receive a **pass** or **fail** for the module.
+- You must have **discussed** and **passed** all modules, before the final exam.
-You may not re-submit (variations of) solutions that you wrote for any other course's problems.
+- You may not re-submit (variations of) solutions that you wrote for any other course's problems.
 In case you have done similar assignments before, discuss with the course staff whether this is the right course for you.

 #### Final exam

-The final exam is (on campus) programming exam in a controlled setting.
+- The final exam is (on campus) programming exam in a controlled setting.
 This will take about 3 hours.
 It contains a couple of small programming assignments.
 You'll pass the exam when your answers are sufficiently correct.

-You can participate in the final exam if you're done with the coursework, meaning:
+- You can participate in the final exam if you're done with the coursework, meaning: all modules are *finished*, *discussed*, and marked as *pass*.

-* The first two modules are *graded* and at least *mostly correct*.
-* The last module is handed in (with reasonable expectation to be correct).

-If you do not meet these requirements (for example when you still have an insufficient or one of the first two modules isn't graded yet) you cannot participate with the exam yet.
-You will have to finish the coursework first and do the exam at a later date.
+- If you do not meet these requirements (for example when you still have an insufficient or one of the first two modules isn't graded yet) you cannot participate with the exam yet.
+You will have to finish the coursework first and do an exam at a later date.

-You need to make sure that you leave enough time for grading for the first two modules before the exam.
-So, **hand in the *first two modules* no later that two weeks before the exam**.
-If you hand in everything last minute you risk not being able to participate in the exam
 </details>

 ### Grading Data Processing {#dp-grading}